Spotsaas Editorial

 Are there any notable security differences between GitLab vs GitHub?

-Both platforms prioritize security; however, they may vary in specific security protocols or features offered as part of their services.
+Both platforms prioritize security, though they may vary in the specific security protocols or features offered as part of their services.